EDGE AI vs CLOUD AI

 Cybersecurity: AI is helping to protect businesses from IT threats by analysing the flow of internet traffic and detecting anomalies.

-AI Assistants: Increasingly common in businesses, AI assistants can create accurate minutes from meetings, polish an email, and upskill employees in a short space of time.
+AI Assistants: Increasingly common in businesses, AI assistants can create accurate minutes from meetings, polish an email, and up skill employees in a short space of time.

 EDGE AI